 Discoveries in ocean biodiversity ruled the 19th century.
 Circa 1890, Leopold and Rudolf Blaschka were rapidly crafting astounding masterpieces in glass, with an eventual output of over 10,000 models.
-In my book, A Sea of Glass, I chronicle… Read moreVoyage of The Blue Dragon
+In my book, A Sea of Glass, I chronicle my quest… Read moreVoyage of The Blue Dragon

 Just published in Science Advances: new data showing catastrophic crash in the once common sunflower starfish due to a continental scale disease outbreak.
 Check it out here.
 Also see commentary in The Atlantic.